Kiely Williams: 2009–2013: Continued acting and solo music

 During the summer of 2008, Williams began quietly working on a solo singing project separate from work in the Cheetah Girls.
 Following the breakup of the Cheetah Girls, she filmed the music video for her song "Make Me a Drink" in New York City in November 2008.

 In August 2009, a preview of what was expected to be Williams debut solo single "Make Me a Drink" (which was written by Young Money Entertainment recording artist Shanell) appeared on YouTube, "Make Me A Drink" but never officially released, and leaked to the internet in late 2018.

 She completed a starring role in the independent film Elle: A Modern Cinderella Tale.
 In late 2009, Kiely began work on Stomp the Yard: Homecoming.
 The role of Kandi Kane, in Elle, required Kiely to record several songs for the film and the accompanying soundtrack and learn extensive choreography.
 Stomp the Yard: Homecoming and Elle were both released in 2010.

 On October 28, 2009, Williams official website released the instrumentals of her first single, titled "Spectacular", a song written by Williams and produced by Mike City.
 The single was released exclusively to club DJs the first week on November.
 The single was released to the public on January 15, 2010, and the accompanying music video was released to YouTube on April 5, 2010, to mostly negative reviews.
 The video caused so much controversy that Williams opted to respond to its negative YouTube reviews on her website as well as on The Joy Behar Show on HLN.

 2014-2020: Internet series, creative direction

 Kiely Williams and Sabrina Bryan co-starred on the web series "Dinner With Friends", "March Moms", and "Bad Sex With Good People".
 Following the finale of Bad Sex with Good People, Williams moved behind the scenes to work as a creative director and in new artist development.

 2021-Present: BET Presents: The Encore, BluPrint

 In 2021, she starred in BET Presents: The Encore which documented the formation of R&B supergroup BluPrint alongside Shamari Devoe of Blaque, and Fallon and Felisha King of Cherish.
 Their eponymous debut EP was released August 11, 2021.

 Personal life

 Williams married Brandon Cox in December 2016, in Fort Worth, Texas.
 Sabrina Bryan served as a bridesmaid.
 The couple announced they were expecting their first child in October 2017.
-Their child, a daughter, was born in March 2018.
-They welcomed their second daughter on March 29, 2022.
+Their daughter Rowan was born in March 2018.
+They welcomed their second daughter Archer on March 29, 2022.